Postgraduate Diploma, Postgraduate Certificate, MRes

-The MRes in Business and Management is a specialised degree for those looking to develop the skills to conduct high quality research into business, management, organisations and related areas.
+The MRes in Business and Management Research Methods is a specialised degree for those looking to develop the skills to conduct high quality research into business, management, organisations and related areas.
 Many take the MRes in preparation for undertaking a doctorate (or take MRes modules as part of their first year PhD training) but the skills developed on the MRes will also be invaluable to those looking to conduct, evaluate and commission research in non-academic settings (for example in consultancy, development and policy making roles).

 The emphasis is on producing researchers who are reflective and aware of the assumptions, strengths and limitations of their research; who are highly skilled in a multitude of management/organisational research techniques; and who are readily able to apply this knowledge in new and diverse domains.
 Whilst the programme provides specialist research training for those seeking academic careers employability is also key, with a strong practical focus.